 Consumer spending decisions, which include real estate purchases or investments, are influenced by economic uncertainty.
-The Canada residential real estate market continued to see less activity in September 2022 compared to August 2022, the Canadian Real Estate Association ("CREA") stated.
-National homes sales fell by close to 4% in September compared to August, and more than 32% compared to September 2021.
+The Canada residential real estate market has seen a slowdown in activity, the Canadian Real Estate Association ("CREA") stated.
+National homes sales rose slightly by 1% in December compared to November, but are down more than 39% compared to December 2021.
+For context, 2021 was one of the most active years on record, whereas the activity in 2022 was just below the 10-year average for Canadian housing activity.
 The decline in activity was primarily attributed to the increase in interest rates and the general uncertainly in the markets.
-In addition, the CREA stated that the actual average house price in Canada in September 2022 was up down more than 6% from the same time one year ago.
+With indications from the BoC, that there may not be any interest increases in the near future, this may lead to an increase in market activity going forward.
+In addition, the CREA stated that the actual average house price in Canada in December 2022 was up down more than 7% from the same time one year ago.

-In September 2022, the average national inventory on hand was 3.7 months, which was up from the record low in December 2021 of 1.6 months, but still well below the long-term average of approximately 5 months.
-The sales-to-new-listings ratio ("SNLR") in September of 52% is largely consistent with the past few months, and consistent with the long-term average of around 55%, which typically indicates a more balanced market.
+In December 2022, the average national inventory on hand was 4.2 months, which was up from the record low in December 2021 of 1.6 months, and edging closer to the long-term average of approximately 5 months.
+The sales-to-new-listings ratio ("SNLR") in December 2022 of 54% is trending up, and now consistent with the long-term average of around 55%, which typically indicates a more balanced market.